 The following tale comes from the Prose Edda, an early 13th century Icelandic mythological work written by a man whose name is equally epic: Snorri Sturluson.

-As the story begins, Thor, Loki and two of Thor’s indentured child servants, Þjálfi and Röskva, are travelling East into the land of the Giants, Jötunheimr (Jötnar meaning giant).
+As the story begins, Thor, Loki and two of Thor’s indentured child servants, Þjálfi and Röskva, are travelling East into the land of the giants, Jötunheimr (Jötnar meaning giant/anti-god – think Asuras from Hinduism, or the Titans from Greek mythos).
 They end up wandering through the woods at night, but eventually find shelter in what they believed to be a giant building.

 Finding a side room, they attempted to sleep, but their rest was disrupted by violent tremors that continued through the night.
 When light finally broke, they realized that they weren’t in a building at all; they had spent the night in the glove of the Giant Skrýmir, whose snores they mistook for earthquakes.

 Skrýmir offered to accompany them on their journey through the forest, but managed to raise Thor’s ire by keeping the group’s food bound up in a magical sack which even the Storm God couldn’t open.

 Late at night, Thor grabbed his hammer, and attempted to smash Skrýmir’s skull in.

 The Giant slept through the first blow, mumbling in his sleep that an acorn hit his head.
 With the next blow, he murmured that maybe it was a falling branch from the tree above.
 With the final blow, he woke up, and looked down at the group of four.

 Skrýmir rather humorously chastised them, warning them that their next destination would be the castle of the Giant Útgarða-Loki, and that if they were planning on trying any funny stuff with him, they should just turn around and go home now.

 With that, he grabbed his sack (with their food, no less), and stomped off into the forest.